Manage OpenRAG containers and services

 -

 Repeat the setup process to restart the services and launch the OpenRAG app.
-Your OpenRAG passwords, OAuth credentials (if previously set), and onboarding configuration are restored from the
+Your previous configuration, including credentials, are restored from the

 .envfile. -